nodejs/node/BUILDING.md

 [OpenSSL FIPS module](https://www.openssl.org/docs/fips/fipsnotes.html).

 **Note**: building in this way does **not** allow you to claim that the runtime is FIPS 140-2 validated.
-Instead you can indicate that the runtime uses a validated module.
+Instead, you can indicate that the runtime uses a validated module.
 See the [security policy](http://csrc.nist.gov/groups/STM/cmvp/documents/140-1/140sp/140sp1747.pdf) page 60 for more details.
 In addition, the validation for the underlying module is only valid if it is deployed in accordance with its [security policy](http://csrc.nist.gov/groups/STM/cmvp/documents/140-1/140sp/140sp1747.pdf).